-Every cluster configuration is different, so if you are unsure of how your cluster resource management is configured, please contact your cluster administrator or help desk.
+Every cluster configuration is different.
+If you are unsure of how your cluster resource management is configured, contact your cluster administrator or help desk.

 Some Cell Ranger ATAC pipeline stages are divided into hundreds of jobs.
 By default, the rate at which these jobs are submitted to the cluster is throttled to at most 64 at a time and at least 100ms between each submission to avoid running into limits on clusters which impose quotas on the total number of pending jobs a user can submit.

-You can increase the cap on the number of concurrent jobs to 200 with the --maxjobs parameter:
+To increase the cap on the number of concurrent jobs to 200, use the

 $ cellranger-atac count --id=sample ... --jobmode=sge --maxjobs=200